-This is a detailed guide to managing stress at work for Managers and HR specialists.
+This is a detailed guide to managing employee stress at work for HR professionals, Employers and Line Managers.

 It covers the law relating to stress that you need to know and practical tips on how you and your company can manage employee stress, minimizing it’s effect on the business, being protected from claims, and ensuring you take the appropriate steps to help your employee.